sollyBug/sollyBug.github.io/README.md

 My task was to learn markdown's syntax and use it to code out my CV and display my mock interview video in a professional way.

 ### Action
-I used the study guide provided by the lecturer and did my own research understand markdown's syntax better, which i used to organize my content clearly.
+I used the study guide provided by the lecturer and did my own research to understand markdown's syntax better, which i used to organize my content clearly.

 ### Result
 I created my portfolio which improved my ability to create documentation using markdown, which will be an important skill when working on GitHub projects in future